Non (Limb Reconstruction)

 Fractures are usually treated by restoring the alignment of the broken bone (reduction of the fracture) and immobilization of the bones.
 This may be performed either by applying a plaster cast or by surgical fixation of the fractures with rods or plates and screws.
 With advances in Orthopaedic knowledge, expertise and technology, most fractures heal (unite) within the expected time.
-However, some fractures do not heal within the expected time (Delayed Union), some fractures do not heal in normal alignment (Malunion) and some fractures do not heal at all (Non-Union).
+However, some fractures do not heal within the expected time (Delayed ), some fractures do not heal in normal alignment (Mal) and some fractures do not heal at all (Non-).

-Nonunion occurs when the bone lacks adequate stability and/or blood flow and the risk of non-union is increased by smoking and chewing tobacco, Diabetes, Anaemia, Older age, and Infection.
+Non occurs when the bone lacks adequate stability and/or blood flow and the risk of non- is increased by smoking and chewing tobacco, Diabetes, Anaemia, Older age, and Infection.

 The team consists of two surgeons (Dr Prashant Tejwani and Dr Purushottam Lal), qualified rehabilitation physiotherapists, counselors and nurses.